merisbihorac/CTtask/README.md

 - The description of the tasks is displayed in the file: "CTtask.md"

-- Answers are displayed in the file: AnswersForQuestions
+- Answers are displayed in the file: "AnswersForQuestions"

 - The program is contained in the directory: ProgramSolution